 The determination of benefit obligations and expenses is based on actuarial models.
-In order to measure benefit costs and obligations using these models, critical assumptions are made with regard to the discount rate, the expected return on plan assets, the assumed rate of compensation increases and longevity changes in the local jurisdictions.
-We provide retiree medical benefits to a limited number of participants in the U.S. and have ceased to provide retiree health care benefits to certain of our Dutch retirees.
-Therefore, retiree medical care cost trend rates are not a significant driver of our post retirement costs.
+In order to measure benefit costs and obligations using these models, critical assumptions are made with regard to the discount rate, the expected return on plan assets and the assumed rate of compensation increases.
+We provide retiree medical benefits to a limited number of participants in the U.S. Therefore, retiree medical care cost trend rates are not a significant driver of our post retirement costs.
 Management reviews these critical assumptions at least annually.
 Other assumptions involve demographic factors such as turnover, retirement and mortality rates.
 Management reviews these assumptions periodically and updates them as necessary.